Linnorm236/Linnorm236/README.md

 - Open-source UI libraries or component kits that enhance user experience and accessibility
 - WordPress security audits and remediation projects to improve site safety and performance
-- Redesigning and/or creating websites for open-source projects to showcase their initiatives
+- Creating/redesigning websites for free open-source and non-profit initiatives to showcase their missions
 - Hosting fun workshops for hands-on learning experiences, where we can collaboratively figure things out

-## Fun Fact ㇏(•̀ᵥᵥ•́)ノ
+## Fun Fact ԅ(≖‿≖ԅ)

 Learned CSS by copying the styles of popular sites.
 I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
-Turns out I’m pretty convincing when it comes to banking sites! **ԅ(≖‿≖ԅ)**
+Turns out I’m pretty convincing when it comes to banking sites!

 ---